bbmokhtari/django-translations/docs/reference/utils.rst

           ('tr', 'Turkish'),
       )

-   To get all the supported language codes:
+   To get all the :term:`supported language` codes:

    .. testcode:: _get_all_languages